mullerdavid/ctf_writeups/hcsc24/Crypto_Epiclitl_Curve/WRITEUP.md

 [Scanning](../Scans/WRITEUP.md) the 10.10.x.12 machines reveals a TCP service at port 49428 with some math question.

-Using netcat is enough to access the service.
+Using a is enough to access the service.

 ```bash
 nc -v 10.10.1.12 49428